laurenmitchell/MTA_timer/README.md

 Once you have your own login, a new access key is generated that you can use for 30 days.
 You will see in the code, there is a place where you will need to input your own access key.

 ## Step 4: View your data in the console
+In order to undestand how the MTA data is provided, you will need to play around a bit in the console.
+Shockingly, it is not well organized and the subway names correcpond with station codes.
+For example, I live off the Delancy/Essex st stop with a station code '625'.

+## Step 5: